 I had the opportunity to meet a woman with Familial Hypercholesterolemia (FH) in South Florida last week.
 She was as bright and sunny as the state itself.
 I was in Boca Raton at the invitation of Dr. Seth Baum.
 I had the privilege to be a guest speaker during his grand rounds on FH.
 I also went to see his apheresis unit and this is how I met Neweleen.
 Apheresis is a treatment for FH that mechanically cleanses the excess cholesterol out of the blood and Neweleen was receiving her weekly treatment when I met her.
 She and her husband eagerly shared their journey with FH.
 As a result of her FH, she had a quadruple bypass a few years ago.
 She told me that until she found Dr. Baum, who is a certified lipidologist, no one had ever mentioned that her known high cholesterol levels and progressed heart disease might have a genetic cause and be passed from parent to child.
 As a matter fact, one cardiologist had told her to just stop eating every time she walked through the kitchen!
 Only someone with FH can appreciate Dr. Baum saying, “you cannot eat yourself to cholesterol levels above 300.”

-Become a member of The FH Foundation here
+Become a member of the Family Heart Foundation here